juanjosemorales/datasciencecoursera/GettingAndCleaningData/README.md

 * UCI HAR Dataset directory

 The idea is to run the run_analysis.R script from the directory that contains the UCI HAR Dataset directory.
-The run_analysis.R script will return an R data.frame() which, if written down as a txt file, will look like the tidy_data_set.txt
+The run_analysis.R script will return an R data.frame() which, if written down as a txt file, will look like the tidy_data_set.txt.
 The CodeBook.md file has more information about the resulting data set.

 ##Example Usage